-When it comes to car insurance, AZ state law requires that all drivers have a policy that meets or exceeds the following minimum amounts of coverage:
+When it comes to auto insurance, AZ state law requires that all drivers have a policy that meets or exceeds the following minimum amounts of coverage:

 You may want to consider getting higher coverage limits depending on your insurance needs.
-However, when searching through car insurance quotes, AZ state law makes it clear that you need to purchase a policy that at least meets these standards.
+However, when searching through auto policy quotes, AZ state law makes it clear that you need to purchase a policy that at least meets these standards.

-In order to get cheap car insurance, AZ insurance companies might be able to cut you a better deal.
-Many providers can lower your rates if you bundle an auto policy with other insurance products or have certain safety features in your vehicle.
+In order to get cheap car insurance in Arizona, insurance companies might be able to cut you a better deal.
+Many providers can lower your rates if you bundle an auto policy with other insurance products or have certain safety features in your automobile.
 You’ll have to ask your insurance provider if they offer any such discounts and if you qualify.

 Other Methods of Financial Responsibility

 If you are looking for affordable insurance rates in Arizona, you have a friend in Freeway!
 Freeway Insurance gathers up a wide assortment of car insurance rates from the top carriers in the U.S., so you can easily pick the best plan at the best price.
-Call us at (800) 777-5620 or get a free Arizona car insurance quote online to start saving big money on insurance coverage.
+By having more information about auto insurance requirements in Arizona you will be prepared to face any situation behind the wheel, and you will also be taking care of your assets and family.